 The University of New Mexico Presidential Scholarship is offered to selected incoming freshmen New Mexico residents with proven academic and citizenship skills as demonstrated in the classroom and positions of leadership.
-Students must apply during their senior year in high school.
-The award is valued at $8,431 each year and is renewable for four (4) years given that the student continues to meet [...]
+Students must apply during their senior year in high school; have a minimum 31 ACT score, minimum 3.9 GPA and participate in extracurricular activities.
+For more information or [...]
 More

 UTC is pleased to present the Chancellor's Scholars Program for First-Time Freshmen applicants who meet the following criteria: 3.75 GPA and 30 ACT composite (1340 SAT) will receive $4,000 per year.
 Students may also receive an additional $4,500 in Tennessee HOPE Lottery Scholarship funds, if eligible.

 First-Time freshmen are encouraged to apply with UTC Admissions.
 The next step is to apply [...]
 More

 The VFW established the Voice of Democracy program (VOD) in 1947 to provide students grades 9-12 the opportunity to express themselves in regards to democratic ideas and principles.
 Prizes and scholarships can be awarded at the Post, District, state and national level.
 The national first-place winner receives a $30,000 scholarship paid directly to the recipient's American university, college or [...]
 More